andreivasiliu/fluctlight/DESIGN.md

 * Should set display name on the join event
 * Should display memory usage
 * Should be able to drop non-state PDUs from memory
+* Must rename key to have Fluctlight-specific prefix